HenriARM/infomcv/README.md

 ## TODO

+print coeffs before saving to pickle +

+"Provide the explicit form of camera intrinsics matrix K. This can also be done by an OpenCV-function, figure out which one.
+Also state the resolution of your (training and test) images."

 * merge calibration.py with label.py (when corners not found show image and do manual points and save) else if ret==false
 * add code which runs calibration 3 times

 * draw axes
 * draw cube at the start of coordinates
+* color top side of coordinates

 * write comments to each script it's purpose, what it does
 * prepare assignment report